All you need to know to visit Sequoia National Park

 How many days do I need to visit Sequoia National Park?

-I would give yourself at least two, maybe three days to see Sequoia National Park and Kings Canyon!
+I would give at least two, maybe three days to see Sequoia National Park and Kings Canyon!
 This means you won’t be rushing through the park and get to really enjoy the views and magical trees.
 When it comes to the things to do in Sequoia National Park, you could be here for weeks and not cover it all!

 How did the fires impact this area?